Skip to main content

 Password Placeholders

-The mapping between placeholder and actual password of every version folder is saved and maintained in the Release database, and is automatically updated every time you create a new version or apply an old version.
+The mapping between placeholder and actual password of every versioned folder is saved and maintained in the Release database, and is automatically updated every time you create a new version or apply an old version.
 You can switch to an older folder version with different entities without losing the passwords, as the older mappings are not deleted.

 note